locationtech/geomesa/docs/user/convert/common.rst

 The ``transform`` of a field can be used to reference other fields or modify the raw value extracted from the source data.
 Other fields can be referenced by name using ``$`` notation; for example, ``$age`` references the field named 'age'.
+Field names with periods or spaces can be referenced with brackets, for example ``${my.age}``.
 Transforms can also include function calls.
 GeoMesa includes a variety of useful transform functions, and supports loading custom functions from the classpath.
 See :ref:`converter_functions` for details.

 The ``id-field`` element will set the feature ID for the SimpleFeature.
 It accepts any values that would normally be in a field ``transform``, so it can reference other fields and call transform functions.
 A common pattern